scala/scala-lang/blog/_posts/2026-03-09-porting-the-optimizer.md

 ## Optimizing for the best of both worlds

 How can we get the best of both worlds?
 By having an _optimizer_ in the compiler that simplifies code and heuristically determines when it is beneficial to _inline_ code to enable further simplifications.
-Scala 2 has had such an optimizer for years now, and it's finally time to port it to Scala 3!
+Scala 2 has had such an optimizer for years now, [as documented here](https://docs.scala-lang.org/overviews/compiler-options/optimizer.html), and it's finally time to port it to Scala 3!
 Let's see why it works in a little more detail.

 The optimizer takes care of turning our single-line `addOneMap` example into our fast `addOneLoop` version.
 The key technique to perform this is _inlining_: expanding the code of `map` into the function where it is called.